 Trope: Road Rage

-Another warning about not being an asshole when driving, because you never know who you might anger in the process.
-Hans (Jeroen Spitzenberger) is having a tough day.
-He has to visit his meddling parents and he’s just not in the mood.
-He is also a very aggressive driver, one of those rude drivers who will ride up on your bumper and try and force you out of your lane.
-This time, however, Hans has tailgated the wrong man.
-Ed (Willem deWolf) is an insect exterminator… and a serial killer, who uses his chemicals as the murderous tools of his side gig.
+Ed (Willem deWolf) is an insect exterminator… and a serial killer.
+He uses his chemicals as the murderous tools of his side gig.
 Ed follows Hans and his family into a gas station rest stop and demands an apology for the aggressive driving.
 When Hans tries to man up and refuses to apologize, Ed sinisterly tells a parable about manners, a layered threat of what he intends to do to them… and then he follows them out of the gas station and makes good on his threats.
 This is definitive road rage horror.

 The Darkness of the Road (2021)